timoAnsah/s3-staticwebsite/README.md

 ### Purpose and Motivation
-The goal of this project is to understand S3’s static website hosting capability for front-end websites.
+The purpose of this project is to:
-This use case is ideal for portfolios, blogs...
+- Understand S3 static website hosting
+- Demonstrate serverless web hosting on AWS
+- Showcase security, scalability, and cost optimization best practices

+Hosting a website on S3 eliminates the need for infrastructure management while ensuring **global availability**, **high durability**, and easy **integration with CloudFront and Route 53**.

 ### AWS Services Used
 Amazon S3 – Stores website files and hosts them publicly.